fabohax/bitbox/README.md

-## BITSHOP - NextJS Bitcoin Lightning Shop App
+## BITBOX - NextJS Bitcoin Lightning Shop App

 This repository contains a NextJS-based e-commerce application for selling products related to Bitcoin and Lightning Network.
 The app provides a user-friendly interface to browse and purchase various digital products, including cryptocurrencies, NFTs, and 3D models.